nogieman/nogieman/content/en/projects.md

 layout: "projects"
 ---

-Here are some of my recent projects that showcase my skills and interests in technology.
+Here are a few of my projects that I think were kinda fun!